bejamas/httptoolkit-website/readme.md

 # HTTP Toolkit Site
-HTTP Toolkit website is an opensource documentation build with Next.js and use mdx as a content managament.
+HTTP Toolkit website is an opensource documentation build with Next.js and use MDX as a content managament.
+The rendering aproach is SSG.

 ## Table of Contents